kubeflow/website/content/docs/guides/gke/gcp-e2e.md

 Next, upload the container image to Container Registry so that you can run it on your Kubernetes Engine cluster.

+1. Run the following command to authenticate to Container Registry:

+    ```
+    gcloud auth configure-docker
+    ```

 1. Push the container to Container Registry:

     ```